 - Preheat oven to 350°F (175° C)

-- Make your dressing.
-Pour all dressing ingredients into a mason jar, with a tight fitting lid and shake until combined.
-Use the bottle to gently crush the ramen noodles (in package), then store dressing in fridge until ready to use.1 cup oil, ½ cup rice vinegar, 2 tablespoons soy sauce, 2 tablespoons sugar, 2 tablespoons toasted sesame oil, 2 tablespoons brown sugar
+- Pour all dressing ingredients into a mason jar, with a tight fitting lid and shake until combined.
+Use the bottle to gently crush the ramen noodles (in package), then store dressing in fridge until ready to use.
+Or whisk in a small bowl until combined.⅔ cup vegetable oil, ½ cup rice vinegar, 2 teaspoons soy sauce, 2 tablespoons sugar, 1 tablespoon toasted sesame oil, 2 tablespoons light brown sugar

-- Combine cabbage, noodles, almonds, sesame seeds, green onions, chicken and mandarin oranges, water chestnuts (optional) toss to mix up.
+- Combine cabbage, noodles, almonds, sesame seeds, green onions, mandarin oranges, water chestnuts and toss.
 Shake dressing until combined again, pour over salad, mixing well.
-Refrigerate for an hour or two for best flavors.
-Add chopped or shredded chicken for a meal.2 bags shredded cabbage, 1 can mandarin oranges, 3 green onions, 1 can water chestnuts, 1 cup shredded rotisserie cooked chicken breast
+Refrigerate for an hour or two for best flavors.2 bags shredded cabbage, 11 ounce can mandarin oranges, 3 green onions, 1 can water chestnuts, 1 cup favorite protein

 - Before serving, sprinkle with fresh chopped cilantro and roasted cashews (optional).
-If you don’t plan on having any leftover, you can also add some chopped romaine, but it will get wilty if leftover.3-4 sprigs chopped cilantro, 2 tablespoons roasted cashews
+If you don’t plan on having any leftover, you can also add some chopped romaine, but it will wilt if leftover.Optional: Add your favorite protein for a complete meal, see post for ideas!3-4 sprigs chopped cilantro, 2 tablespoons roasted cashews

 Cameron